jesuscuevas/csus_website/_posts/2020-08-22-general-student-advice.md

 ---

 This high level advice is for college students regardless of major.
-Some of my viewpoints are different from what you typically hear in academia.
+Some of my advice differs from what you typically hear in academia.
 Everything is informed by my [personal experience]( {% link _posts/2020-07-06-my-education-path.md %}) through undergrad; they're what worked for me.
 You and I might be very different.
 Pick and apply the tips you like, ignore the others. 🤘